Contents

 Provide Translations

-The more of your digital content you can translate into the predominant languages of your community, the better.
-This can improve engagement and service usage among immigrant populations and linguistic minorities.
-At a minimum, vital community information such as emergency alerts and voter registration should be provided in multiple languages so non-native English speakers can access them.
+Be sure to consider immigrant communities and linguistic minorities.
+The more of your digital content you can translate into the major languages of your community, the better.
+At the very least, information such as emergency alerts and voter registration should be provided in multiple languages.

 Despite advances in digital technology, not everyone can or chooses to interact online.
 Approximately 13% of citizens report lacking internet knowledge to utilize digital services effectively, while 12% face barriers due to limited internet access.
 Maintaining in-person services and paper-based alternatives ensures that these individuals are not excluded from essential government services.